MidiALF 2.x manual

 Copy sequence

 Copies currently selected sequence to another sequence.
-Press the blinking sequence switch on the left to select destination sequence.
+Press the blinking sequence switch on the left of the device to select the target sequence.

 Rotate sequence